-Dentures and partial dentures are the traditional treatment options for replacing several consecutive lost teeth or a full arch of teeth.
+Dentures and partial dentures are the traditional treatment options for replacing several consecutive lost teeth, or a full arch of teeth.
 Dr. Ken Schweifler places dentures and partial dentures to restore function and aesthetics to your smile.
-We often recommend the incorporation of dental implants for a result that is stable, permanent and supportive of long term oral health and wellness.
+We often recommend the incorporation of affordable dental implants for a result that is stable, permanent and supportive of long term oral health and wellness.

 Today’s dentures offer patients the opportunity to restore a smile that is customized to their natural appearance.
 Advances in materials, techniques and oral hygiene support have improved outcomes dramatically for patients receiving dentures.
 Dr. Schweifler can create a cosmetic denture that can give you back the ability to smile, speak and enjoy eating again after tooth extraction or loss.
 The first step is a consultation to evaluate your needs and discuss your cosmetic goals with Dr. Schweifler.

-A new smile with dentures
+A new smile with dentures in Los Altos, CA

 As one of Dr. Schweifler’s mentors often says, “Dentures are not a replacement for teeth.
 They’re a replacement for NO TEETH.”
 The point is that emphasis should be placed on preserving one’s dentition and avoiding the loss of teeth and the need for dentures.
 No teeth replacement option is as comfortable and functional as the natural dentition.